PPriyadarsini/SQL-Projects/README.md

 - **Steve's Car Showroom:** Analyzed sales data of a car showroom to answer questions about car details, sales performance by salesperson, and revenue generation by car type and provided insights to understand sales trends.

 - **Decode Gaming Behaviour:** Analyzed player data in a game.
 Explored player performance (scores, stages crossed), activity (unique playdates), and device usage across difficulty levels.
 Gained insights on players behaviour, and level progression.

+- **Consumer Goods Ad-Hoc Insights:** Analyzed Atliq Hardwares (imaginary company) data to provide insights to the Management team about the business to make data-informed decisions.